lhy101/lhy101.github.io/_pages/about.md

   - /about.html
 ---

-I'm now a BS student of professor Cui Bin in Peking University.
-My research interest is deep learning systems, and I'm working with PKU-DAIR's Hetu team.
+I am currently a Ph.D. student at Peking University, advised by Professor Bin Cui.
+My research focuses on deep learning systems, and I work with the Hetu team at PKU-DAIR.